-In addition, Foothill WDB works local school districts and community colleges to connect our job seekers to their disabilities programs and services.
+In addition, Foothill WDB works local school districts and community colleges to connect our job seekers to their programs and services for people with disabilities.

 Availability of Assistive Technology and Support at the AJCC

 Interpreters are made available through the Department of Rehabilitation.
 Foothill WDB has screen reading and screen magnifying software on the computers for individuals who are visually impaired.
 The AJCC also has an amplified telephone, a teletype machine, and headphones available for individuals who are hearing impaired.